Japanese Motorcycle Brands

 Miyata Logo

-Motorcycles under the Miyata logo are a little familiar to fans of this type of technology.
-The brand has been best known as a bicycle manufacturer since 1890, and its vintage production still exists today.
-However, Miyata stood at the origins of the formation of the motorcycle industry in Japan, releasing several models on the domestic market under the name Asahi.
-The Asahi AA was the production motorcycle that first appeared in Japan as a vehicle available to the general public.
-The company pioneered a new direction in this area – developing and producing series of the same model with its subsequent modifications.
+Motorcycles under the Miyata logo are familiar to fans of this type of machinery.
+The brand is best known as a bicycle manufacturer, having operated since 1890, and its vintage production still exists today.
+However, Miyata was the originator of Japan’s motorcycle industry, launching several models under the Asahi name for the domestic market.
+The Asahi AA was the first production motorcycle in Japan to be available to the general public.
+The company pioneered a new direction in this area, developing and producing the same model series with subsequent modifications.
 However, this direction did not exist for a long time under this brand.

-Like most Japanese brands, his logo was executed in red – aka, symbolizing a historical adherence to national traditions and a passion for achieving goals.
-It consisted of a sign – a gear, the inner space occupied by a lowercase letter “M” – the first from the brand name.
-Next, aligned by the height of the sign, was the text – the name of the brand “Miyata,” made in thick Latin script, in capital letters with the right slope, which in such variants symbolizes constant movement.
+Like most Japanese brands, it used a scarlet logo, symbolizing a historical commitment to national traditions and a passion for achieving goals.
+It consisted of a sign, a gear, and the inner space occupied by the lowercase letter “M,” the first of the brand name.
+Further, aligned with the sign’s height, there was text with the brand name “Miyata,” set in a dense Latin font, capital letters with a right slope, which, in such variants, symbolizes constant movement.

 Meguro